INF2A-Team-5/Project-C/README.md

 INF2A groep 5

-dotnet watch run in backend to run Api npm run dev in frontend to run site
+npm run dev in ./Project-C to start both frontend and backend

-missing packages? frontend -> npm install PackageName